2024 Best Interdisciplinary Studies Master's Degree Schools in the Southeast Region

 Quality Overall Is Important

 The overall quality of a master's degree school is important to ensure a quality education, not just how well they do in a particular major.
-To account for this we include a school's overall Best Colleges for a Master's Degree ranking which itself looks at a combination of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To account for this we include a school's overall Best Colleges for a Master's Degree ranking which itself looks at a collection of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Earnings